jamestejada/weekend/README.md

     ```
     $ git clone https://github.com/jamestejada/weekend.git
     ```
-1. Create a `.env` file in the modules folder with the following fields (NOTE: Do not use quotes around the paths)
+1. Create a `.env` file in the modules folder with the following environment variable assignments (NOTE: Do not use quotes around the paths)
     - Mount paths
         - `SAT_MOUNT=/path/to/satellite/share`
         - `DROPBOX_MOUNT=/path/to/enco/dropbox`